 - Clinical Social Work: With subspecialties in health, children and families, schools and mental health, the Clinical Social Work advanced practice option prepares students for community mental health, children's services, school social work and social work in health-care settings.

-Students are required to complete 720 hours at a specified agency.
+Students are required to complete 720 hours at a specified agency in their second year.
 Students should work out their schedules keeping in mind the needs of the agency.

 Candidates for the Loyola MSW program who hold a bachelor's degree in social work may be eligible for advanced standing admission.
-Students in the advanced standing program are required to complete 34 hours of graduate credit, including one field placement for one academic year.
-This group completes Summer Session II and then joins the second-year students.
+Students in the advanced standing program are required to complete 28 hours of graduate credit, including one field placement for one academic year.
+This group begins coursework in the fall semester and takes courses along with second year students.